-New leads replicated the originals in size and profile: Stillemans 44", 5/16" and 3/16"
+New leads replicated the originals in size and profile: Stillemans 1/4", 5/16" and 3/16"

-Current conservation diagram: legend Ea = edge joined with adhesive R = glass reversed in original lead matrix
+Current conservation diagram: legend Ea = edge joined with adhesive R = glass reversed in original lead matrix siii) - Window W13

 Reinstated 1 February 2017 with soft permanent mortar mix.
 Polycarbonate protection cleaned and reset at 2" from stained glass, with new non-ferrous fastenings.